punchlistlabs/punchlist-for-wordpress/readme.txt

 = How do I get an API key? =

-Once you have an account head you ["My Settings"](https://app.punchlist.com/settings#/api) and fill out the form.
+Once you have an account head you ["My Settings"](https://app.punchlist.com/user/tokens) and fill out the form.

 == Changelog ==
+= 1.4.4 =
+* Moves remote Punchlist script to the footer
+* Updated installation instructions

+= 1.4.0 =
+* Prevents unnecessary warning

+= 1.3.8 =
+* Version bump

+= 1.3.7 =
+* Re-enables PHP 7.4 compatibility.

+= 1.3.6 =
+* Fixed client error preventing retrieval of current projects

+= 1.3.4 =
+* Version bump

+= 1.3.2 =
+* URL fix

+= 1.3.0 =
+* Re-implements draft preview to work with the recently release Punchlist 2.0.

+= 1.2.8 =
+* Rolled back incorrect PHP version requirement

+= 1.2.6 =
+* Updated all dependecies to their latest version.
+* Updates API endpoints.

+= 1.2.5 =
+* Fixes a bug which prevented retrieving name title in WP 5.9
+* Updated all dependecies to their latest version.

 = 1.2.4 =
 * Updated domains to match Punchlist's infrastructure changes
 * Updated all dependecies to their latest versions.